mobashirat/education-site/README.md

-# Getting Started with Create React App
+# Learn With Fun
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can:
+• visit our services where we show our services to you
+• will get to know what matters for us and our goals
+• will get to know our innovative ideas for learning
+• Will get ideas about our activities

 ### `npm start`